 Any investigation initiated must be concluded by the issuing of a report by the person/s appointed to conduct such investigations.
-Such reports will be only disseminated to those persons required to have access thereto in order to implement whatever action is deemed appropriate as a result of the investigation.
+Such reports will only be disseminated to those persons required to have access to implement whatever action is deemed appropriate because of the investigation.